 - Trinity College London Integrated Skills in English (ISE): ISE IV.

 - Cambridge English: Advanced (CAE) grade C.

 - TOEFL iBT: 97 overall, with Reading 18 Listening 17 Speaking 20 Writing 26.

 - Duolingo: 130 overall, 135 in Literacy, 135 in Production and no sub-score below 100.

 Your future career

-A significant number of our Creative Writing students have become published authors or found work in publishing and allied professions.
+A significant number of our Creative Writing students have become published authors or found work in publishing, the media and agencies.

 Other essential costs***: There are no single associated costs greater than £50 per item on this course.

 * and ** These tuition fees apply to students enrolled on a full-time basis.
 Students studying on the standard part-time course structure over two years are charged 50% of the full-time applicable fee for each study year.